andmatt/andmatt.github.io/_pages/resume.md

 Apr 2018-Present -- _Raleigh, NC_
 * Develop and implement production level streams to automate the Marketing Science Team's workflow
 * Act as the primary contributor to the Marketing Science codebase - ensuring coding best practices across the team
-* Build backend tables (Hive and Postgres) to support data products across the Operations organization
+* Design and populate backend tables (Hive and Postgres) to support data products across the Operations organization
 * Build self service analytics tools for the larger Operations organization.

 ### Marketing Scientist